fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

 But it provides you the tools to simplify the process as much as possible without compromising flexibility, robustness or security.

-And you can use secure, standard protocols like OAuth2 in a relatively simple way.
+And you can use and implement secure, standard protocols, like OAuth2 in a relatively simple way.

-In the next (optional) section you can see how to extend this even further, using OAuth2 "scopes", for a more fine-grained permission system following standards.
+In the next (optional) section you can see how to extend this even further, using OAuth2 "scopes", for a more fine-grained permission system, following these same standards.

 OAuth2 with scopes (explained in the next section) is the mechanism used by many big authentication providers, like Facebook, Google, GitHub, Microsoft, Twitter, etc.